I'm Roger Hedgecock in for Rush today and tomorrow.

 They said it could have come from any of four makes of weapons.

-And this injury he suffered was not a back shot, like Johnny Sutton said.
+And this injury he suffered was not a backshot, like Johnny Sutton said.

-It went into the left side of his left buttocks, it traversed across his groin and ended up in his right thigh.
+It traversed across his groin and ended up in his right thigh.

-Now he had to have damage was done to his urethra.
+Now, he had to have damage was done to his urethra.

 He had to have a catheter put into him.

-Or they was shot because he lost that seven hundred and forty-three pounds of dope that he brought brought across the border.
+I mean, maybe he got a $5 million wound when he got back to Mexico, or they was shot because he lost that 743 pounds of dope that he brought across the border.

-How do we know he was shot by these border patrol agents?
+How do we know he was shot by these Border Patrol agents?

 All right.

-Is that Jack in McCallan, Texas?
+Is that Jack in McAllen, Texas?

 Go ahead.

-You're on the Rush Show.
+You're on the rush show.

 Yes, it is.